gdiaz384/py3TranslateLLM/README.md

         1. The translated paragraph is then written to `mainSpreadsheet` in the column specified by the current translation engine.
         1. Periodically as entries are translated, a backup.xlsx is made under `backups/[date]/`.
     1. Settings in this parsing template are considered as they relate to word wrap and outputing the translation into the text files (.txt, .ks, .ts).
-    1. The right most entry in each row is written to a copy of the text.ks file.
+    1. The spreadsheet file is written to output, and a final backup.xlsx file is written.
-    1. `postWritingToFileDictionary` is considered.
+    1. Outdated?: `postWritingToFileDictionary` is considered.
 This file is mostly intended to fix encoding errors when doing baseEncoding -> unicode -> baseEncoding conversions since codec conversions are not lossless.

 #### Regarding chararacterNames.csv: